walter-a-jablonowski/sys-2/ai.md

       - let me use the smartphones cam to add images that are saved in e.g. /data/myApartmentSearch/myApartment/images as "resource files"
       - for saving the file we add a special ajax function
       - file types: typically used image types provided by the smartphones cam (implement hardcoded)
-    - provide a single additional numeric identifier "files_nr" for all Apartment instances (shared use)
-      - use a json file to remember the last id in types/Apartment/files_nr.json
-      - increment each time an apartment is created
-      - save the generated id in the new record in the "files_nr" field

 # Instances of types (data)